TylerAuer/nfl-wins-losses/README.md

 - D3 Bump Chart tracking each player's ranking from week-to-week
 - Add possession, down and distance, and yardline to active games
-- Sort active games in some logical way (toggledOwner's games on top, then active games)
+- Sort active games in some logical way (user toggled owner's games on top, then active games...)
 - Rebrand of Who Are You Rooting Against?

 ## How the league works